tahachm/moody-lyrics/README.md

 # moody-lyrics
 Codebase for our AWS project in CS487 Cloud Development (LUMS)

-For grading / instructor:
-Run terraform init, terraform apply inside terraform directory.

-Notes for self:
-How to run backend with SSL

-cd into terraform folder
+How to Compile and run terraform code (Only Tested on Mac Automation Commands may differ on Windows)

-brew install openssl(mac)/install openssl in windows(https://slproweb.com/products/Win32OpenSSL.html)
+make a .env file in frontend folder cd terraform terraform init brew install openssl

 CopyPaste these commands togather in the terminal and 3 files will be created inside the terraform folder: